 This work includes:

-• Developing our industry qualifications to ensure that they are relevant
+• Advocating for industry qualifications to ensure that they are relevant

 To find out more, visit the Plant Careers Website.